adriendupuis/exercise-cleaner/README.md

 Install
 -------

-To quickly install phar asset:
+To quickly install Exercise Cleaner's phar asset:
 - Download last release's asset *exercise-cleaner.phar* from [Releases page](https://github.com/adriendupuis/exercise-cleaner/releases) to your project;
 - Make it executable for yourself with `chmod u+x exercise-cleaner.phar`;
-- Check executability with `./exercise-cleaner.phar --version` (from same directory in this example).
+- Check executability, for example from same directory, with `./exercise-cleaner.phar --version`.

 Usage
 -----